-It was a perfectly beautiful August evening when my friends and I climbed the stairs to the Culinary Lab inside the Society of Technology building in Montreal’s Quartier des Spectacles.
+It was a beautiful evening when my friends and I climbed the stairs to the Culinary Lab inside the Society of Technology building in Montreal’s Quartier des Spectacles.
 Fortunately for us, a table was empty at the restaurant’s outdoor terrace, one of the most popular destinations in the city to enjoy summer’s gifts.

 We settled in under a big white umbrella and ordered drinks.
 It was a delightful setting, but I found my eyes drawn in through sliding doors to the open kitchen beyond.
 That’s where the action is.
 That’s what we came for.